 - When Pomeranian is a puppy it is important to start training them as soon as possible.
 Enrolling Pomeranian puppy in a Pomeranian puppy kindergarten is the best idea for developing their basic socialization skills.

 - As Pomeranian grows older rolling him in an obedience training class where they teach them basic commands like ‘sit’ and ‘stay’.

-How to take care of a TEACUP Pomeranian
+How to Take Care of a TEACUP Pomeranian

-They have a different set of needs and characteristics which requires more attention than other breeds.
+They have a different set of needs and characteristics which require more attention than other breeds.
 Though they are small in size and do not require much space, they have a large amount of energy.
 Teacup Pomeranian requires the proper amount of exercise as too much of it affects their growth.
-While less exercise will lead to laziness and behavioural issues.
+While less exercise will lead to laziness and behavioral issues.
 Two walks per day for around 20 minutes will be best.
 Overheating should be avoided as they cannot handle hot weather and reach their limits.
-They also have a lower tolerance to cold weather for which you may opt for sweaters and vest.
+They also have a lower tolerance to cold weather for which you may opt for sweaters and vests.
 Paw waxes are the best solution as Teacup Pomeranians have sensitive paws.

 They are social and outgoing in nature, but they may get shy around strange people and dogs.
 Teacup Pomeranian should be kept away from loud sounds and large objects because it might disturb them.
 They must be showered with love and affection so that they don’t face anxiety and negative feelings.
 A proper diet is essential to maintain blood sugar at normal levels.
 Teacup Pomeranians may suffer from common health problems like

 - Tracheal collapse